Skip to main content

 Notifications can be configured at two levels:

-When multiple settings exist for the same event type, the system follows this precedence: When both levels exist, workflow-level settings take precedence over workspace-level.
-Important: You can have only one setting per event type per level (workflow or workspace).
-To add more channels to an existing setting, use a PUT request to update the setting.
+You can have only one setting per event type at each level (workflow or workspace).
+To add more channels to an existing setting, send a PUT request to update it.

 Workflow Events

-• workflow_data_change - When monitored data changes are detected
+• Data changes - When monitored data changes are detected

-• workflow_validation_anomaly_change - When new data validation issues detected
+• Data quality issues - When new data validation issues detected

 // POST /v5/notifications/settings